Isolation mechanisms for high-speed packet-processing pipelines: Introduction

-We evaluate \sysname by creating 8 modules based on tutorial P4 programs.
-We show that \sysname meets all our isolation requirements (\S\ref{ssec:req_eval}). \sysname also adds modest overhead (3.65\% look-up tables) relative to an RMT pipeline.
-While we do not have an ASIC implementation of \sysname, our analysis suggests that \sysname's hardware primitives are simple enough that they can be added to an ASIC RMT pipeline as well (\S\ref{ssec:asic}).
-Our main takeaway is that a small number of simple additions to RMT can provide inter-module isolation for a high-speed packet-processing pipeline.
-We have open sourced \sysname's hardware and software at \url{https://github.com/anonymous-submission-209} to enable further research into isolation mechanisms and to promote the use of \sysname in a networked setting.
-This work does not raise any ethical concerns.
+Overall, we find that \sysname adds modest overhead to an existing RMT pipeline in both FPGA and ASIC implementations (\S\ref{sec:evaluation}).
+Our main takeaway is that a small number of simple additions to RMT along with changes to the RMT compiler can provide inter-module isolation for a high-speed packet-processing pipeline.
+We have made \sysname's hardware design and software available under an open-source license at \gitrepo to enable further research into isolation mechanisms for high-speed pipelines.